jhzhics/PKU-Compilation-25-Spring/README.md

     - In some sense, global variables are deemed as arguments of the function.
     - Use `la` to load all global addresses at the beginning of the function

+2. Do local optimization on SSA Basic Block
+    1. constant folding
+    2. common subexpression elimination
+    3. replication elimination
+    4. dead code elimination

-2. Generate global SSA form by active varaibles analysis across basic blocks.
+3. Generate global SSA form by active varaibles analysis across basic blocks.
     - Use a 2-pass approach.
         1. Do active variable scan for each basic block
         2. Do block parameter elimination until it converges

-3. Do constant propagation and folding and dead code elimination using DAG on SSA block
+4. Convert SSA form to Basic RV form by substituting virtual instructions with real instructions.
+   But we still use virtual registers to represent local variables.

+5. Do register allocation using graph coloring.
+Add stack allocation and deallocation instructions.
+    - Do register merging and replication elimination in loop

+6. Do peephole optimization

 ## Material
 [Course Website](https://pku-minic.github.io/online-doc/#/)